Very eclectic mix of flavors. I wouldn't have thought to combine these things. Ultimately, they didn't really work for me.

 Photo: John Autry; Styling: Cindy Barr

-Grill scallops and cucumber for tasty toppings on this summer salad.
+Grill scallops and cucumber for tasty toppings on this end-of-summer salad.

 Yield: 4 servings